sagemath/sagewiki_to_gh-2022-10-10/days4/projects/arith.md

 Given two objects $S$ and $R$, first see if there is a natural morphism $S \rightarrow R$ or $R \rightarrow S$.
 If there is one, use it.
 If there are two, by definition they are cannonically isomorphic and so we can use either.

 Considering functors above, decompose each object $R$ as a tower of simpler rings R^0 \rightarrow $\cdots \rightarrow R'' \rightarrow R' \rightarrow R$.
-Now try to complete the pushout diagram $R \leftarrow Y \rightarrow R$ for some Y as low as possible in the tower of $R$ and $S$.
+Now try to complete the pushout diagram $R \leftarrow Y \rightarrow R$ for maximal Y as low as possible in the tower of $R$ and $S$.
 If the pushout exists, do arithmatic in this ring.

-Otherwise we search for a

 '''Other'''